cogentcore/core/text/textcore/README.md

 * xyz physics GrabEyeImg causes crashing with goroutine renderAsync in renderwindow, but otherwise is ok

+* optimized next level up render: no clear advantage; not clear what the point is?

 Check:
 * textcore editor vertical scroll enabled off by 1 -- changed scrollbar logic -- test if ok